THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Conclusion

-Leadership is about assuming responsibility, sharing it if needed, delegating authority, and fostering accountability on every organizational level.
+Leadership is about assuming responsibility, sharing it when appropriate, delegating authority, and fostering accountability at every level of the organization.
 Intelligent leaders must learn to balance authority with accountability to empower, motivate, and inspire their teams effectively.

 Can you strike an adequate balance between authority and accountability?
-Reflect on your leadership style and be honest with yourself to identify areas where you can improve.
+Discover your leadership style and be honest with yourself to identify areas where you can improve.